-Trying to get pregnant is often a time of great expectations and excitement, which is why it can quickly get very frustrating if conception doesn’t happen as soon as you would have liked or expected.
+Trying to get pregnant is often a time of great expectations and excitement.
+But if conception doesn’t happen as soon as you would have liked or expected, it can be very frustrating and upsetting.

 So what are your chances of getting pregnant in any given cycle?

-There’s no simple answer to this question, as it depends on a series of individual circumstances such as your general health, age, and frequency of sex – not to mention the luck factor.
+There’s no simple answer to this question It depends on a series of individual circumstances: your health, your age, how often you have intercourse … not to mention the luck factor.

 - 25 percent of couples – one in four – get pregnant in the first cycle of trying